dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 confidential data with others - including your future self - without having to rely on any middlemen.

-> "It\'s time we had the same thing for money."\
+> "It's time we had the same thing for money."\
 > \-- [Satoshi
 > Nakamoto](https://satoshi.nakamotoinstitute.org/posts/p2pfoundation/1/)

-To better understand Satoshi\'s breakthrough, let\'s recap what was possible before and where other systems fell short.
+To better understand Satoshi's breakthrough, let's recap what was possible before and where other systems fell short.
 The following is what was possible before Bitcoin: